Amidst the whirlwind of air travel, there is a little oasis of tranquility and luxury – the airport lounge.

-- Prestige – £268 per year with unlimited visits for the member, and all guest visits charged at £19.50 per person
+- £268 per year with unlimited visits for the member and all guest visits are charged at £19.50 per person

-Simply sign up for a free account at Regus (an offfice workspace company) and you get free Dragon Pass membership.
+Simply sign up for a free account at Regus (an office workspace company) and you get free Dragon Pass membership.

 Before you visit the airport lounge you need to have purchased a one time lounge access through the app.

-- Best option for regular use of lounges in the UK and some other parts of the world (limited choice)
+- The best option for regular use of lounges in the UK and some other parts of the world (limited choice)